genellern/php-test/README.md

+# Installations steps

+- Install docker with docker-compose extension enabled.
+- Run the following command: `docker-compose up -d` to start up the container.
+- Run the following command: `docker-compose exec php bash` to open a shell console in the container.
+- Run the following command: `php index.php` to run the test.

 ## Introduction

 This example comes from the book Refactoring by Martin Fowler.
 The example is in PHP, but it is designed to be simple enough to understand - regardless of your experience with the language.